How car dealerships may violate the TCPA by sending unsolicited text messages

 Are car dealership spam texts illegal?

-Dealerships that ignore these regulations can face legal claims and may be required to pay compensation to affected consumers.
+Car dealerships may be violating federal telemarketing laws — including the TCPA — if they send text messages without your permission or continue texting after you ask them to stop.
+Dealerships that ignore these rules can face legal claims and may be required to pay statutory compensation to affected consumers.

-If you have received repeated or unsolicited car dealership text spam, you could have a valid claim.
+If you have received repeated or unsolicited car dealership text spam, you may be eligible to pursue a car dealership lawsuit.

-Over the past several years, consumers have filed lawsuits against car dealerships for sending unwanted text messages.
+Over the past several years, consumers have filed lawsuits against car dealerships for sending potentially illegal text messages.
 Many of these cases have resulted in significant settlements:

 - 2024 – JK Buick: Reached a $130,000 settlement to resolve claims over unwanted dealership texts.